s3v1/odroid-hc2/odroid-hc2/SAMBA.md

         writable = yes
         guest ok = yes

-And then save (ctrl-x) and then run
+And then save (ctrl-x) and then run:

     testparm